entando/entando-docs/vuepress/docs/v7.1/tutorials/solution/install-standard-demo.md

      3. Click `Save`
      3. In `Select Registry`, choose `Entando Hub`

-2. From the Hub Catalog, `Deploy` and `Install` each of the four Standard Banking Demo bundles:
+2. From the Hub Catalog, `Deploy` and `Install` each of the four Standard Banking Demo bundles. **Order of installation is important.** The `standard-demo-content-bundle` must be installed last, as it relies on MFEs from the other bundles to set up each of the pages.

      `standard-demo-banking-bundle` \
      `standard-demo-customer-bundle` \